 The day Martavis Bryant was suspended for the season, Wheaton's stock went way up.
 Of course it did, because Wheaton was just behind Antonio Brown and Bryant on the depth chart, but most people didn't take Sammie Coates into the equation.
 Coates is the more gifted athlete and has a higher upside than Wheaton, but Wheaton did show improvement last season and he's not going to be a pushover.
 But now a week into training camp, it does appear that Coates is in the lead for that job.
 Coates' ADP is WR79 compared to Wheaton's WR43 right now, and even though those will start coming together in the coming weeks, there's a good chance Wheaton will continue to average ahead of Coates, which means you should get a nice steal in many of your leagues.

-Hurns finished well last season due to a crazy touchdown every 6.4 receptions as he caught 10 touchdowns in 64 receptions on 104 targets.
+Hurns finished well last season due to a crazy touchdown every 6.4 receptions as he caught 10 scores in 64 receptions on 104 targets.
 The odds of him replicating that are long, so he would need to see more targets to give us some safety in drafting him, but that also seems like a long shot.
-Allen Robinson and Julius Thomas will be the No. 1 and No. 2 targets, and the Jaguars also acquired Chris Ivory to pair with T.J.
-Yeldon in hopes of boosting the offense's pitiful rushing attack, which yielded a total of five rushing touchdowns all season, while Blake Bortles threw 35.
-The gap between those two numbers should narrow this season, and Hurns will be lucky to hit 7-8 touchdowns.
+Allen Robinson and Julius Thomas will be the one and two targets, and the Jaguars also acquired Chris Ivory to pair with T.J.
+Yeldon in hopes of boosting their pitiful rushing attack, which yielded them a total of five rushing touchdowns all season, while Blake Bortles threw 35.
+The gap between those two numbers should narrow this season and Hurns will be lucky to hit 7-8 touchdowns.